-Besides teaching mindfulness, I also teach Drama in a school, and last Thursday was my Yr 11 GCSE exam performance.
+I teach in schools in Surrey, and besides teaching mindfulness to teenagers at Woldingham School, I also teach drama.
+Last Thursday was my Yr 11 GCSE exam performance.
 Lots of pressure, lots to organise, lots of students to keep calm and positive.
 I found myself emailing a colleague on Sunday and ended by writing ‘Roll on Friday’.
 Thinking this was not a very mindful thing to say (ie, wanting to get to the future rather than be with the present, however unpleasant it might be), I deleted it.
 The performance went fine and I went to school on Friday.
 Everyone was tired, students wearing mufti and there was an end-of-term feel in the air, yet lots of clearing up to do and work to mark.
 I caught myself thinking ‘Roll on the weekend’.

 I was struck by how, as busy humans, we have such a tendency to be aiming for an imagined future point when we will be able to truly relax and our To Do lists will be complete.
 So when I next hear myself thinking ‘Roll on Friday’, I will aim to change it to ‘Roll with now, roll with this.’

 Remembering that 'This is It' always helps keep things in perspective.